iiasa/message_doc/source/message_globiom/annex/message/2_conversion_technologies.rst

 2.1 	Variables
 ----
 Energy conversion technologies, both on the supply and demand side of the energy system, are modelled using two types of variables, that represent
-– the amount of energy converted per year in a period (activity  variables) and – the capacity installed annually in a period (capacity variables).
+* the amount of energy converted per year in a period (activity  variables) and
+* the annually installed capacity in a period (capacity variables).

 .. _activitiesECT: